 Intermediate Friendly Surf Spot #3: Playa Maderas, Nicaragua

 Also a bit faster wave, Playa Maderas offers you a nice challenge.
 If you wipe-out though, the bottom is soft and sandy.
 No hazardous rocks or reef.
 High tide is more mellow.
-Get there early though (5/6am) because it’s a local favourite.
+Get there early though (5/6am) because it’s a local favorite.
 If you’re lucky you can see Eagle Rays, dolphins and whales.

 How to get there: from Rivas or from the Costa Rican border, take the bus to San Juan del Sur.
-Then, at Casa Oro (in the middle of the small town centre), take a shuttle for $5.
+Then, at Casa Oro (in the middle of the small town center), take a shuttle for $5.
 It’s a 30 mins (very) bumpy ride.

 Wherever you stay in Playa Maderas – except when you’re staying at the beach, but I won’t recommend that unless you enjoy filthy hostels -, be ready for a steep walk every day when you go to the beach.
 This hill might be the most hated hill in Nicaragua.

 Where to stay: Casa Maderas, in between Playa Maderas and Playa Marsella (which is excellent for fishing).
 Super friendly staff, nice cabins (though they can get noisy – depending on the type of cabin) and a laid-back vibe.
 Costs: double room with private bathroom is $39, a dorm is $17.

 Buena Vista Surf Club is also a very nice option, they have beautiful cabins right in the jungle, with a spectacular view.
 Just a bit more expensive though ($120 a night), but worth it.

 TIP: there’s yoga everywhere around Playa Maderas.
 Try Casa Maderas (I taught there, so I’m absolutely biased) with its gorgeous yoga deck. $10 a lesson.